 Affiliate marketing with mobile apps is gaining traction all over the world.
 It makes sense, really.
 The mobile app market is on a tremendous growth trajectory.
 Millions of apps are downloaded on mobile devices every day and many more millions are spent in them.
 Using this opportunity for affiliate marketing is a logical step that advertisers use.

 It is not as invasive as other advertising methods and benefits all parties included.
-Affiliate marketing mobile apps allow app creators to gain revenues from their apps without distracting their own users with third-party ads.
+Affiliate marketing on mobile apps allows app creators to gain revenues from their apps without distracting their own users with third-party ads.
 Most of the time, affiliate marketing uses relevant and appropriate ads to the customer for best results.
 This allows for strategic partnerships to be formed where both the advertiser and the affiliate benefit mutually.

 Moreover, you can cut down on marketing costs by using affiliate marketing on your own apps.
 Using referral programs you incentivize your customers to bring in new users for your other apps.

 Mobile Affiliate Marketing Programs

 There are a lot of great mobile affiliate marketing programs on the Internet which you can use to improve your business marketing strategy.
 The following list that we compiled highlights some of the best programs out there.